Samsung Keyboard AI Features After 2026: What's Free, What's Not?

 Key Takeaways

-• Samsung is planning to make some previously free AI keyboard features paid after 2025
+• Samsung officially transitioned some previously free AI keyboard features to paid tiers starting in mid-2026

-• Core features like autocorrect, predictive text, and emoji suggestions will remain free
+• Core features like autocorrect, predictive text, and emoji suggestions remain completely free across all devices

-• Advanced AI features including tone adjustments, full text generation, and comprehensive grammar checking will move to a subscription model
+• Advanced AI features including tone adjustments, full text generation, and comprehensive grammar checking now require a Samsung AI+ subscription

-So, you're wonderin' what's gonna happen with your Samsung keyboard's cool AI tricks after 2025?
-Let's break down what's stayin' free and what's gonna cost ya extra.
+So, you're wonderin' what's happening with your Samsung keyboard's cool AI tricks now that we're in 2026?
+Let's break down what's stayin' free and what's gonna cost ya extra in this new era of AI-powered mobile typing.

 The Current Samsung Keyboard AI Landscape

 Have you ever stopped to consider how much AI is already in your Samsung keyboard?
 It's pretty wild when you think about it.
-Right now, Samsung offers a bunch of AI features in their default keyboard app.
-These include things like smart text prediction, grammar checking, automatic spelling correction, and even some basic tone adjustment stuff.
+Now in 2026, Samsung offers an impressive array of AI features in their default keyboard app.
+These include advanced smart text prediction powered by neural networks, contextual grammar checking, automatic spelling correction, and sophisticated tone adjustment capabilities.

 Most users don't even realize they're using AI when they type.
-Like, when your phone suggests the next word, or fixes that embarrassing typo you just made?
+Like, when your phone suggests the next word with uncanny accuracy, or fixes that embarrassing typo you just made?
 Yep, that's AI doin' its thing.
-The current Samsung keyboard has gradually evolved from basic autocorrect to a pretty sophisticated writing assistant.
+The current Samsung keyboard has evolved dramatically from basic autocorrect to what's essentially a full-fledged writing assistant that understands context and intent.

 The keyboard on your Galaxy phone has been silently getting smarter for years.
-With each update, Samsung's been adding more AI capabilities without much fanfare.
-But now we're reaching a crossroads where some of these premium features might be moving behind a paywall.
-Let's be real - developing advanced AI ain't cheap, and Samsung's gotta make their money back somehow.
+With each update through 2025 and into 2026, Samsung's been adding more AI capabilities, and now they've reached a maturity point where differentiation matters.
+Let's be real - developing cutting-edge AI ain't cheap, and Samsung's gotta sustain their investment in this technology somehow.
+The good news?
+They've been more reasonable about it than many expected.

 Don't panic!
 Most of the stuff you probably use every day is stayin' free.
 Samsung isn't crazy enough to start charging for the basics.
-So what exactly will stay free?
-Let's take a look.
+So what exactly stays free in 2026?
+Let's take a look at what you still get without paying a dime.

 Basic autocorrect and spelling fixes will definitely remain free.
 That's like the bare minimum expectation for any keyboard these days.
 Samsung knows better than to charge for fixin' "teh" to "the."